 I’ve said it before and I’ll say it again, I’m a huge fan of Rose City Reader’s European Reading Challenge.
-Over the years she has encouraged us to read as many books as possible that are set in, or about different European countries.
-With one country per book and each book by a different author, over the course of the year we readers find ourselves moving from book to book across Europe, like some post-modern armchair version of a Bella Époque grand tour of the Continent.
+Over the years she’s encouraged us to read as many books as possible that are set in, or about different European countries or by different European authors.
+With one country per book and each book by a different author, over the course of the year participants find ourselves moving from book to book across Europe, like some post-modern armchair version of a Bella Époque grand tour of the Continent.

 Like I said at the start, I’m a huge fan of this challenge and I encourage all you book bloggers out there in the blogosphere to sign up.
 Trust me, you won’t be disappointed.